OSVAI/NORM/README.md

 ```
 where
 - `--path_t`: specify the path of teacher.
-- `--distill`: specify the method of distillation.
+- `--distill`: specify the method of NORM and its augmented variants.
 We have implemented NORM and NORM_CRD for teacher student pairs on CIFAR100 and NORM for ImageNet.
 - `--model_t`: name of the teacher model.
-All the implemented can be found in arguments in train_cifar_sutdent.py and tranin_imagenet_student.py.
+Configuratiosn of all teacher-student pairs can be found in arguments in train_cifar_sutdent.py and tranin_imagenet_student.py.
 - `--model_s`: name of the student model.
-More options can refer to files the same as the teacher.
+Configuratiosn of all teacher-student pairs can be found in arguments in train_cifar_sutdent.py and tranin_imagenet_student.py.
-- `-r`: the weight of the CE loss between logits and the ground truth for student model.
+- `-r`: the weight of the standard CE loss based on ground truth labels.
 - `-a`: the weight of the normal KD loss, which uses KL divergence between teacher and student logits.
 - `-b`: the weight of NORM loss.
-- `-s`: the NORM multiple parameter.
+- `-s`: the hyper-parametr $N$ in the paper of NORM, i.e., making the student representation have N times feature channels than the teacher representation.
 - `--trial`: the comments attach to each experiment.
-other more parameters can refer to the train file.
+other more parameters can refer to train_cifar_sutdent.py and tranin_imagenet_student.py.

 ## Results

-we provide part of our results as follows:
-experiments on CIFAR100 with same network structure.
+Top-1 mean accuracy (%) comparison on CIFAR-100.
+The teacher and student have the same type network architectures.

 | Teacher                  |    WRN-40-2     | WRN-40-2 | ResNet56 | ResNet110 | ResNet110 | ResNet32x4 | VGG13 |
 |--------------------------|:---------------:|:--------:|:--------:|:---------:|:---------:|:----------:|:-----:|